-The 2013 Anaconda Sports MAAC Coach of the Year, Bill Lajeunesse has led the Siena Softball program to unprecedented heights during his first four seasons at the helm.
+The 2013 Anaconda Sports MAAC Coach of the Year, Bill Lajeunesse has led the Siena Softball program to unprecedented heights during his first five seasons at the helm.
 The winningest coach in program history, Lajeunesse has achieved four of the five highest single-season win totals in program history and led the Saints to their first MAAC Co-Regular Season Championship in 2013.
 In 2015 the Saints won 20+ games for the fifth consecutive season after winning 20 games only once in the prior 35

 Lajeunesse guided the Saints to program records of 29 wins and 13 MAAC victories in 2014.
 Siena's 29-26 overall record marked the program's first winning season since 1988.
 Additionally, Lajeunesse steered the Saints to just the program's second MAAC Tournament victory.

 In 2013, Lajeunesse led the Saints to a share of the first MAAC Regular Season Championship in program history and first conference tournament appearance since 2003.
 For his efforts, he was named the Anaconda Sports MAAC Coach of the Year.

 In each of his first two seasons, Lajeunesse laid the groundwork with consecutive 20-win campaigns and eight-win MAAC seasons marking the most overall wins since 2005 and most conference wins since 2003.

 Under his guidance, Lajeunesse helped recruit and mentored 2012 MAAC Co-Player of the Year and Siena College Female Student Athlete of the Year Shannon Jones.